Speech-Language Pathology: An Overview

 No biggie, right?
 We wish.
 Effectively engaging in EBP can be challenging…but we have (a few) solutions.

-Challenges in Evidence-Based Practice
+Challenges (and Solutions) in Evidence-Based Practice

 We recognize that there can be many barriers when engaging in EBP.
 Time can be the number one barrier; SLPs and other clinicians are often very busy and do not have extra time to search out external evidence resources for every single individual on their caseload (looking at you, SLPs with caseloads of 80+...).
 There are often paywalls on research articles as well.
 Additionally, clinicians and families may be resistant to change or to consider exploring a new approach.